Information Governance - Introduction

 Caldicott Guardian: Sandra Corry, Director of Quality and Safety

-Senior Information Risk Officer: Ann Anderson, Director of Clinical Commissioning Development
+Senior Information Risk Officer: Paul Goodwin, Deputy Managing Director and Director of Commissioning and Governance

 Information Governance Manager: Peter Osborne, Corporate Governance Manager